KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 Description:

--  This system preference control whether or not Koha should log when a patron fails to successfully authenticate on the OPAC (or a staff member in the staff interface).
+-  This system preference controls whether or not Koha should log when a patron fails to successfully authenticate on the OPAC (or a staff member in the staff interface).